 Overnight in Hanoi.

 Visit The One Pillar Pagoda, founded by King Ly Thai To in 1049, next.
 This structure is one of Vietnam’s most iconic temples.
 Close by is the mausoleum of the historic father figure of modern Vietnam, Ho Chi Minh, and the former presidents house on stilts where he lived from 1958 to 1969.
-His former home illustrates the modesty of this Vietnamese revolutionary (viewed from outside; closed Mon and Fri and from Oct-Nov)
+His former home illustrates the modesty of this Vietnamese revolutionary (closed Mon and Fri and from Jun - Aug)

 Our Services include: